brainframe-me/dynamodb-titan/README.md

 <a name="DEPLOYMENT2"/>
 # DETAILS DEPLOYMENT 2
-Runs docker for Titan locally and use AWS DynamoDB in the cloud.
+Runs docker for Titan locally and uses AWS DynamoDB in the cloud.

 ## 1. PREPARE AWS